jyrheikk/hit/docs/MANUAL.md

 ## Environment

-When the tests are run in the public Internet, disable the HTTP proxy environment variable as follows:
+When the tests are run in the public Internet, unset the `http_proxy` environment variable as follows:

     http_proxy= hit